 |4-Season||2||7lbs 7oz||One of the most affordable winter tents |

 |Tarp||2||2.5oz||Lightweight solution for people who have survival skills|

 MSR Hubba Hubba Tent 2P

 MSR is one of the leading backpacking gear manufacturers.
-This is one of their most popular lightweight tents, and for a good reason.
+This is one of their most popular models and is in our opinion the best survival tent in the lightweight category.
 It has a decent-sized footprint and the dome shape gives you extra headroom.